Dhruv2027/cse15l-lab-reports/labreport2/labreport2.md

 ![Image](SS2.png)

 While on my local terminal, I, using the `scp` command, I securely copied my `id_rsa.pub` key into the `~/.ssh/authorized_keys` file in `ieng6`.
-The screenshot below shows that my public key is stored in the `/home/linux/ieng6/oce/12/d4sharma/.ssh` directory along with other files like `authorized_keys`.

-![Image](SS5.png)

 Next, I just entered the regular command to ssh into the `ieng6` account, `ssh d4sharma@ieng6.ucsd.edu`.
 As can be seen, I did not need to enter the password in this interaction.

+In the screenshot below, it can be seen that my `id_rsa.pub` key is stored in the `/home/linux/ieng6/oce/12/d4sharma/.ssh` directory along with other files like `authorized_keys`.

+![Image](SS5.png)

 ***
 ## Part 3
 Over the past few weeks, I learnt how to connect to a server using `ssh`.
 I had heard of the term `ssh` but had no idea what it did.
 After coming into the class I realised exactly what each of the commands do and how the terminal works (atleast on a surface level).
 Over the last couple of weeks I also learnt aboout how websites can be created and watch its contents change using java by writing commands in the URL.
 These concepts are very new to me, so was a good learning opportunity.
 Furthermore, I learnt about URL and its specific parts.
 The only part I knew prior to the course was the domain, but now I can see that there are many parts to the URL like the query, anchor, etc. I also did not realise that the URL itself was a kind of path to the content we want to view.